jlamsens/opensysadmins/docs/tutorials/windows11-linuxmint21-dual-boot-uefi/install-linuxmint21.md

     <img src="../swap-partition.png" width="706"/>

 === "Step4"
     Again, select the "free space" at the bottom and click on the + sign.
 Create a "root partition" with the remaining disk space.
+In my case that is 431303 MB.
+The remaining disk space can be different on your system!

     <img src="../freespace2.png" width="706"/>